 The Pain Cycle is caused by an injury, which creates pain and inflammation, then leads to overall health imbalances and spasms.
-Moving to poor body compensating for the imbalances and then cycling to further injury and increased pain.
+Moving to the poor body compensating for the imbalances and then cycling into further injury and increased pain.

-Pain can exist at the acute or chronic pain level due to the severity of injury and course of treatment for the injury.
+Pain can exist at the acute or chronic pain level according to the severity of injury and course of treatment for the injury.

 The recovery cycle begins with a team of doctors and specialties.
 The team identifies accurate diagnosis and where the pain is being generated from.
 Now, the importance of patient education and understanding is a key a factor.
 From here, the patient is given a personalized treatment plan or a road map for success in the recovery cycle.
 Treatment begins!

 Acute pain is short lasting and usually manifests in ways that can be easily described and observed.
 Chronic pain is defined as pain lasting more than three months.
 It is much more subjective and not easily described as acute pain.

 What are the different types of Pain ?

 There are three types of pain, based on where in the body the pain is felt: neuropathic, somatic, and visceral.
 Pain of all three types can be either acute or chronic.
 The three pain types can be felt at the same time or singly and at different times.
 The different types of pain respond differently to the various pain medications.